 receiveFromKafka

-Source processor that consumes messages published to the specified Kafka cluster and topic.
-The processor produces payloads by reading the record’s value as binary data.
-To convert the binary data to e.g. json, use an inboundTransformationStrategy in a downstream processor.
+Source processor that consumes messages from a Kafka topic and forwards them to the flow pipeline.
+The processor reads each record’s value as binary data.
+To transform the binary data to another format, such as JSON, add an inboundTransformationStrategy in a downstream processor.

 Delivery modes